 Repurposing your blog content is taking a post that you’ve already written and re-packaging it so that it does double duty.
 This allows you to:

-- Reach more potential customers
+- Reach more potential customers with your content marketing

 - Get more organic search engine traffic

 - Stop stressing over what to write about

 - Devote more time towards making sales